asoltesz/solakube/docs/configuration.md

 It is placed on the ~/.solakube/ansible-vault-pass path and its only content is the password in plain text.

+For the Andromeda sample cluster project, the password is 'secret'.

-It is shared among all clusters.
+It is global and shared among all clusters.

 # Ansible Vault file - vault.yml